 Subject to our Board of Directors' discretion and applicable legal restrictions, we intend to authorize and declare ordinary cash distributions on a quarterly basis and pay such distributions on a monthly basis.
 We have adopted a distribution reinvestment plan pursuant to which shareholders will automatically have the full amount of their distributions reinvested in additional shares.
-Participants in our distribution reinvestment plan are free to revoke or reinstate participate in the plan you will automatically receive any distributions we declare in cash.
+Participants in our distribution reinvestment plan are free to revoke or reinstate participation in the distribution reinvestment plan within a reasonable time as specified in the plan.
+If you elect not to participate in the plan you will automatically receive any distributions we declare in cash.
 For example, if our Board of Directors authorizes, and we declare, a cash distribution, then if you have "opted out" of our distribution reinvestment plan you will receive your distributions in cash rather than having them reinvested in additional shares.
-During this offering, we generally intend to coordinate distribution payment dates so that the calculation of the issuance price for purchasers under the distribution reinvested distributions will be equal to 95% of the Class I offering price that is based on the net asset value most recently available at the time the distribution is payable.
+During this offering, we generally intend to coordinate distribution payment dates so that the calculation of the issuance price for purchasers under the distribution reinvestment plan is based on a recently available net asset value.
+In such case, the issuance price for your reinvested distributions will be equal to 95% of the Class I offering price that is based on the net asset value most recently available at the time the distribution is payable.
 Shares issued pursuant to our distribution reinvestment plan will have the same voting rights as our shares offered pursuant to this prospectus.